sahil-gusain/learningReact/README.md

 An interface in javascript is a way of defining and enforcing a set of rules of an object or a class.Interface are not in built feature of javascript.
 URLSearchParams is a interface in jacascript that provide utlity methods to work with the query string of a URL

+Difference between require and import in JavaScript is that require is a feature of CommonJS, a module system for Node.js, while import is a part of ES6.

 # Redux
 redux is a state management library for javascript applications.It provides predictable state container that helps in managing the state of applications